 With new updates rolling out, platforms from YouTube to Facebook are starting to look more and more like TikTok.
 The infamous app’s closest competitor, Instagram’s Reels, wins the TikToklookalike contest for now–and, if it’s executed well, could be enough to set them up for success for the long run.
 Efforts to entice TikTok influencers to jump ship could prove to be unnecessary, if they can instead shift their intention to creating a supportive, beneficial environment to welcome the rising influencers of tomorrow.

-China imposes new rules which could halt a sell-off, and users report suffering from an inability to escape triggering content in the app.
+TikTok Chief Executive Kevin Mayer Resigns Amid Rising Pressure From Trump Administration (Talking Influence)As far as jumping ship from TikTok goes, former Chief Executive Kevin Mayer took the plunge and resigned last week, citing the tumultuous political environment as the catalyst for his departure.
+The storm rises as China imposes new rules which could halt a sell-off, and users report suffering from an inability to escape triggering content in the app.
 Despite the rising flames, the brand insists “This is fine,” launching a TikTok branded clothing line bearing the confident slogan, “NOT GOING ANYWHERE!”